MGCarta/oncovi/README.md

 ###### The figure shows the implemented criteria in OncoVI (11 and five criteria for evidence of oncogenic and benign effect respectively), the public resources utilised to assess each criterion, the points associated with each criterion and the classification of oncogenicity into one of five classes on the basis of the variant-specific score, obtained as the sum of the points associated to the criteria triggered by OncoVI for the variant: score≥10:Oncogenic (O), 6≤score≤9:Likely Oncogenic (LO), 0≤score≤5:Variant of uncertain significance (VUS), -6≤score≤-1:Likely Benign (LB), score≤-7:Benign (B).
 Blue: resources suggested by the Standard Operating Procedure by Horak et al.; black: resources identified by the authors of OncoVI.

 ## Software requirements
 OncoVI was implemented and tested on a dedicated conda enviroment running on a remote server based on Ubuntu 20.04.4 long-term support (LTS) operating system.
-To run OncoVI the following packages are required:
+To use this repository make sure to have:

+* conda >= 24.11.1
+* python >=3.8.8
-* python >=3.8.8 and site-packages (numpy, pandas, subprocess)
+* python site-packages (numpy, pandas, subprocess)

+OncoVI has been tested on:
+* Ensembl VEP (v.
+111)
-* Ensembl VEP and VEP plugins (dbNSFP and spliceAI)
+* VEP Plugins (dbNSFP and spliceAI)

 ## Create the conda environment and install the required package
-1. Crete the conda environment envpy310
+1. Create the conda environment envpy310
 ```rb
 conda create --name envpy310 python=3.10
 ```